-The NMFC has traditionally been self-supporting from a funding perspective, primarily through matching the terms of its borrowing program to the lending program for municipal capital works projects.
-The NMFC has independent banking arrangements, including facilities to provide short-term financing of cash flow deficiencies and investment of temporary cash surpluses.
-The Corporation's day-to-day affairs are managed by employees of the Department of Finance and the NMFC is billed quarterly by the Province for reimbursement of these expenses on a cost recovery basis.
+The NLMFC has traditionally been self-supporting from a funding perspective, primarily through matching the terms of its borrowing program to the lending program for municipal capital works projects.
+The NLMFC has independent banking arrangements, including facilities to provide short-term financing of cash flow deficiencies and investment of temporary cash surpluses.